Ipstenu/fftf-alerts/readme.txt

 = If I pick Cat Signal, why can't I pick anything else? =

 Because that would cause you to load scripts multiple times.
 If you pick Cat Signal, it de-selects everything else and only lets you use that.

+= I picked the Cat Signal but it's not showing my event. =

+Sometimes their servers get overloaded.
+When that happens, pick the specific event you're targeting _instead_ of the Cat Signal to force it.

 = Can I test it? =